peiseng/named-pipe-communication/README.md

 1. Sent Data from Python Server to Python Client.

 ### Future Plan:
-1. Sent Data from Python Server to C++ Client.
+1. Send Data from Python Server to C++ Client.
 2. Send Data from C++ Server to Python Client.

 Stay Tuned!